zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Martin says this car, which is called the McQ – no relation to me – has “amazing performance.”
 “Performance” (performance) refers to  how well something works.
 You could talk about a person’s “performance” on the job.
 Their “job performance” would be how well they work at this pa rticular job or in this position.
 The performance of a car refers to how well it driv es, how fast it goes, how reliable it is, and so forth.

 Asta says, “That car?
 I guess it’s nice.
 I like the  color.”
 Martin is talking about the performance of the car, but Asta refers to its colo r.
 She’s not interested in how well the car runs.
 She’s interested in how the car looks.
-Martin is surprised, because of course he doesn’t care about the color o f the car.
+Martin is surprised, because of course he doesn’t care about the color of the car.

 In fact, he says, “Who cares about the color?
 The M cQ,” meaning this car named McQ, “is supposed to top out at 155.”
 “To top (top)  out” means to reach the